BhaskarJoshi-01/Competitive-Programming/README.md

 I gave these tools name because you may not be able to submit your solution or display the question for some websites.
 It would be better if you just sign up.
 Although it is not neccesary...

 ## Contribution
-I and Ayush Sharm are open to any support.
+I and Ayush Sharma are open to any support.
 If you have anything to add, do not hesitate to offer!

 ## Topics